 Growing nectarines in cold climates is not historically recommended.
 Certainly, in USDA zones colder than zone 4, it would be foolhardy.
-But all that has changed and there are now cold hardy nectarine trees available, nectarine trees suited for zone 4 that is.
+All that has changed though and there are now cold hardy nectarine trees available, nectarine trees suited for zone 4 that is.
 Read on to find out about zone 4 nectarine trees and caring for cold hardy nectarine trees.

 Nectarine Growing Zones

 If you’re in that zone, then it gets pretty chilly in the winter, not arctic, but chilly.
-Most nectarine growing zones are in USDA hardiness zones 6-8 but, as mentioned, there are now more newly developed varieties of cold hardy nectarine trees.
+Most nectarine growing zones are in USDA hardiness zones 6 to 8 but, as mentioned, there are now more newly developed varieties of cold hardy nectarine trees.